Soneso/stellar_flutter_sdk/README.md

 ## License

-The stellar sdk for flutter is licensed under an MIT license.
+The Stellar Sdk for Flutter is licensed under an MIT license.
 See the [LICENSE](https://github.com/Soneso/stellar_flutter_sdk/blob/master/LICENSE) file for details.